sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 A few other topics in connection with special functions and computer algebra, such as methods based on Zeilberger's summation  method.

+<<Anchor(Ulmer)>>
+==== Felix Ulmer --- Liouvillian Solutions of Second and Third Order Linear Differential Equations ====

+the computation of liouvillian solutions (in particular for third order equations).
+Along the lines of

+  * Liouvillian solutions of third order differential equations Journal of Symbolic Computation, 36, 855-889 (2003)

+  * Linear Differential Equations and Products of Linear Forms (with M.F.
+Singer) Journal of Pure and Applied Algebra, 117-118,  549-563 (1997)

+  * Liouvillian and Algebraic Solutions of Second and Third Order Linear Differential Equations (with M.F.
+Singer) Journal of Symbolic Computation, 16, 37-74 (1993)

+I would suppose known the computation of the exponents and series solutions at a singular point, and of rational and exponential solutions